sindrigils/restfulapi-anime/README.md

 # restfulapi-anime

-A simple restful api created with FastAPI using Redis for caching.
+This is a simple RESTful API created with FastAPI, utilizing Redis for caching.
+I developed it during the summer after my first year in college as a means to learn the basics of FastAPI